 Some people do not want to be invited to activities they cannot do.
-You could try telling your friends which activities you want an invite to.
+You could try telling your friends which activities you want to do.
 This will help your friends know what you can do and include you.

 Be part of the conversation

 When you feel excluded from activities or you’re not invited, try setting up group chats.
-This can keep conversations going with your friends without one-to-one messages.
+This can keep conversations going with your friends.
 You could try using social media or messaging apps like WhatsApp or Facebook messenger.

-If it’s easier or more accessible for you to talk on the phone, you could try to having group phone calls instead.
-This could be on Skype or Google Hangouts.
+If it’s easier or more accessible for you to talk on the phone, you could try having group phone calls instead.
+This could be on Zoom or FaceTime.

 There will be times when you cannot go to something but do not want friends to miss out.
 When this happens, try to suggest meeting up on another day and then organise something accessible to you.
-This helps you stay included even when you cannot say yes to every time.
+This helps you stay included even when you cannot come.

 Try helping organise activities to make sure they’re accessible to you.
 This will share the responsibility of organising with your friends as well as making sure you can take part.